 departments, or personnel, call us at (319) 768-4800 today.

 A provider may recommend medical imaging if they feel it is necessary to

 better understand a patient's condition.
-The simplest and most well-known
+The simplest medical images

-medical images are x-rays, which are especially useful when a patient
+are X-rays, which are especially useful when a patient has an injury.

 Magnetic Resonance Imaging (MRI) - MRIs produce a full-body scan of the patient by generating a magnetic

 field that is sensitive to resonance produced by the human body.
 The resulting

 images allow radiologists to see what is happening inside a body in great detail.

 Nuclear Medicine - Nuclear medicine uses low, safe amounts of radiation to highlight areas

 of a patient's body where a special dye has been introduced.
 There